TV2Me: Operation

 To set up TV2Me, the cable or satellite box and a broadband internet connection are plugged in the device.
 "The server requires an Internet connection with an upstream speed of 512 kb/s or higher."

 On the receiving end (for example the computer), any browser can be used to view in real-time or with a 6-second delay.
 The delayed mode uses the extra time to produce a slightly better picture.
 No additional software needs to be installed.
-"The "target" (receiving location) can be anywhere on earth − anywhere there's wired or wireless broadband.
-The viewer can use virtually any PC running Windows, Mac, Linux - even Solaris."
+"The "target" (receiving location) can be anywhere there's a broadband connection.
+The viewer can use virtually any PC running Windows, Mac, Linux and Solaris."

 Copyrights

 No copyright infringement has been set for this placeshifting device but this technology is problematic to many copyright holders because it sidesteps what is known in legalese as proximity control, which restricts the distribution of content to specific regions and times.
 "It's a standard contractual stipulation for the MPAA, whose member studios license distribution rights to movies for distinct territories; the NFL, which considers geographic limits the linchpin of lucrative television deals, including its Sunday Ticket pact with DirecTV; and local television stations, which pay millions of dollars for exclusive territorial rights to all kinds of programming."

 On this issue, Ken Schaffer's position has been: "The TV2Me user paid for the rights to watch these programs.
 What separates him from other cable subscribers is that he has a long extension cord."